HMI solutions significantly improve the efficiency of your warehouse operations.

-The panels are offered in robust and durable industrial design, while the graphical interface is customized taking into account the customer’s needs.
+The panels are on offer in robust and durable industrial design, while the graphical interface is customized taking into account the customer’s needs.

 HMI efficiency for warehouse applications

-How often do the following situations occur in your warehouse?
+Do the following problems occur frequently in your warehouse?

-- warehouse equipment signals about a fault, but the operator cannot locate and identify the faulty element quickly and accurately and takes improper actions;
+- Warehouse equipment signals a fault, but the operator cannot locate and identify the faulty element quickly and accurately and takes the wrong actions?

-- any employee, including those with insufficient level of competence, can get access to equipment control, which results in malfunctions and failures.
+- Any employee, including those with an insufficient level of competence, can access equipment control, resulting in malfunctions and failures?